t-mw/throne-playground/README.md

 ## Debugging

-Although script errors are marked in the editor when they occur, the throne context for your script can also be inspected in more detail through `window.playground.context`.
+Although script errors are marked in the editor when they occur, the context for your script can also be inspected in more detail through `window.playground.context`.
 For example, to print a log of the current state and compiled rules execute `playground.context.print()` in the browser console.

 ## Building

-1. Clone [throne](https://www.github.com/t-mw/throne) to a directory.
+1. Clone [Throne](https://www.github.com/t-mw/throne) to a directory.
-1. Follow the steps to [build throne for Wasm](https://github.com/t-mw/throne#build-for-wasm).
+1. Follow the steps to [build Throne for WebAssembly](https://github.com/t-mw/throne#build-for-webassembly).
 1. Clone this repository (`throne-playground`) to the same directory as `throne`.
 1. Run `npm install && npm run build` in the `throne-playground` directory.
    - Alternatively run `npm install && npm run start` to launch a local web server for testing.